UmaDeviPalaparthy/Python_DataMining_WebScraping/GitHubCommands.md

 To conduct this, you will have to download [handson.zip](handson.zip) and unzip it in your local machine. **Note:** handson folder is a git repository.

-Then, follow these steps:

-**On GitHub:**
-1. Create a new repository under your GitHub account called *INF502*;
-2. Create a file called *"Assignment1.md"*;
-3. Copy the questions from this section and paste in your *"Assignment1.md"* file (tip: to copy the questions, click on *"Raw"* at the right-top of this file; this will show you the markdown source);
-4. For each empty grey box, please provide an answer to the questions below.
-5. Invite me to see your new repository.
-This will allow you to keep a private repository that only you and me will be able to see.

-Your submission is complete when you complete the *Assigment1.md* file with your answers and invite me to your repo.

 **On your local machine:** Using the command line, find and access the "handson/" directory (if you didn't download and unzip the file, go back to the beginning of Part 1's instructions).
-Then, answer the following questions (on your *Assigment1.md* file):

 1. List all the branches in this repository and, for each branch, list the commits.